visgl/deck.gl/docs/api-reference/carto/carto-sql-layer.md

 }
 ```

-CartoSQLLayer will be deprecated in future versions so our recommendation is to migrate the existing code to the new `CartoLayer` with the `type` property set to `MAP_TYPES.SQL`:
+CartoSQLLayer will be deprecated in future versions so our recommendation is to migrate the existing code to the new `CartoLayer` with the `type` property set to `MAP_TYPES.qUERY`:

 ```js
 import DeckGL from '@deck.gl/react';